TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/deployment-to-production/key-value-storage/consul.md

 tags: ["external key value storage", "KV", "Consul", "key-value", "secrets", "configuration", "secure"]
 ---

-[Consul](https://www.consul.io) from Hashicorp is a distributed, highly available, and data centre aware solution to connect and configure applications across dynamic, distributed infrastructure.
-It can be used to store and retrieve Tyk Gateway configuration across multiple data centers.
+HashiCorp [Consul](https://www.consul.io) is a service networking solution that is used to connect and configure applications across dynamic, distributed infrastructure.
+Consul KV is a simple Key-Value store provided as a core feature of Consul that can be used to store and retrieve Tyk Gateway configuration across multiple data centres.

 ### How to configure Tyk to access Consul
 Configuring Tyk Gateway to read values from Consul is straightforward - you simply configure the connection in your Tyk Gateway config file (`tyk.conf`) by adding the `kv` section as follows: